 After-sales: Provides post-sale support, onboarding, and customer success

-Each team card displays comprehensive information and management options:
+Each team card displays comprehensive information and management options organized into collapsible sections.

 Teams can customize their deal stage labels (s0, s1, s2, s3, s4):